OwenRichards1/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/scenarios.md

 MSAL.NET supports acquiring tokens either in the name of a **user** ![user icon](../media/user-icon.png), or, (and only for confidential client applications), in the name of the application itself (for no user).
 In that case the confidential client application shares a secret with Microsoft Entra ID ![Microsoft Entra ID icon](../media/certificate-icon.png)

-MSAL.NET supports a number of **platforms** (.NET Framework, .NET, and .NET MAUI). .NET apps can also run on different operating systems (Windows, Linux, and macOS).
+MSAL.NET supports a number of **platforms** (.NET Framework 4.8+, .NET 8+, and .NET MAUI). .NET apps can also run on different operating systems (Windows, Linux, and macOS).
 The scenarios can be different depending on the platforms.

 ## The Scenarios